noobrs/ip-app/readme.md

-# Image Watermarking System
+# Tag It Smart: Image Watermarking System

-A robust digital image watermarking system that embeds and extracts binary watermarks using DWT-DCT-SVD transform domain techniques with Quantization Index Modulation (QIM).
+Tag It Smart is a robust digital image watermarking system that embeds and extracts binary watermarks using DWT-DCT-SVD transform domain techniques with Quantization Index Modulation (QIM) to withstand compression and cropping from WhatsApp.

 ## 🎯 Project Overview